jlumbroso/comma/README.md

 nested Python object, for the CSV format,
 [the standard library](https://www.python.org/dev/peps/pep-0305/) has you use an iterator to access the data.
-Many details require significant syntax change (for instance the difference between have lists or dictionaries depends on the class that is used to read the file).
+Many details require significant syntax change (for instance the difference between having lists or dictionaries depends on the class that is used to read the file).

 Since then, we also have several excellent libraries that, by providing